FTC: Affiliate Disclosure Links may pay commission

 Again the HRV figures indicate your recovery from one day or one week or one month…to the next.If your monthly recovery is at a higher point than the previous month then it’s time to crank things up a notch or two.

 Your overall training load looks at the time spent in each heart rate zone multiplied by the difficulty of being in that zone.
 (TRIMP).
 Moving average calculations based on this can indicate your level of fatigue.
 It’s good, I use this sort of thing.
-Look for Training Load on SportTracks plugins site.
+Look for Training Load on SportTracks plugins site or invest in a Whoop 4 subscription.

 You don’t HAVE to do any of this.
 But it helps.
 Get a coach or follow a plan and, chances are, someone else has already done it for you to a reasonable of accuracy.
 If you want to WIN; then you need to do better than that……